SpenceKonde/megaTinyCore/megaavr/libraries/Comparator/README.md

 ```

 ## start()
-Method for starting the analog comparator - you would normally call this after init() when seting up the comparator, or after you stopped it, and then wish to restart it (if you haven't called init() in the interim, it will be started with the previous settings).
+Method for starting the analog comparator - you would normally call this after init() when setting up the comparator, or after you stopped it, and then wish to restart it (if you haven't called init() in the interim, it will be started with the previous settings).
 ##### Usage
 ```c++
 Comparator.start(); // Start comparator